Trends In Academic Publishing In 2022

 To accommodate and react to researcher and journal needs during the epidemic, new system communications protocols and integrations are being developed.
 The Aries Systems Ingest API automates procedure (Application Programming Interface).

 The Ingest API simulates the process of submitting an article to a journal.
 It is automated, eliminating the need for researchers to upload files and enter data.
-Automation simplifies researcher effort while speeding peer review and publishing.
+Automation simplifies researcher effort while speeding peer reviewand publishing.

 This facilitates data deposit and disclosure regulations and promotes open data.
 It also supports fair data principles including discoverability, accessibility, interoperability, and reuse.